SciWilro/cehg16-workshop/README.md

 admixture predictions for new genotype samples.
 We will see that once the hard work of fitting the ADMIXTURE model has already been accomplished, estimating admixture proportions for new samples is very fast.
+This illustrates how we can leverage large genetic data sets to quickly estimate admixture proportions for any number of new individuals (e.g., AncestryDNA customers).
 Here we will continue to work with the HGDP and 1000 Genomes data, but optionally you may also apply this analysis to your own genotypes (e.g., downloaded from your Ancestry or 23andme account).

 #### PLINK files